serifpersia/owotracker2opentrack/README.md

     -   On **Linux** or **macOS**, run `bash owotracker2opentrack.sh`.

 2.  **Configure your Phone App:**
-    -   Install and open the OwoTracker app on your phone.
+    -   Install and open the OwoTrack app on your phone.
     -   Use Auto-connect button or follow manual connection steps below:
     -   Set the target IP address to your computer's local IP address.
     -   Set the port to `6969`.